-- ■When would it be better to use link state instead of distance vector, and vice versa? - Discussed later in this module. - □Why are we telling information about distance or cost to other nodes?
+- ☐ When would it be better to use link state instead of distance vector, and vice versa?
+They are discussed later in this module. - ☐ Why are we telling information about distance or cost to other nodes?

 To find the best route.